An in-depth survey of the Hill of Tara in 2010 uncovered many secrets of the important ancient Irish landmark.

 Funded by the Irish Heritage Council, the Discovery program (the Centre for Irish Archaeological Research) and National University of Ireland, Galway, used a non-invasive geophysical survey of the land to try and compute why the Hill of Tara had such importance to our Irish ancestors.
 The team of scientists was also given permission to survey private land adjacent to the monument.

 Expert on Tara and lecturer in archaeology at NUIG, Conor Newman said, "there is a commitment to cover as much land as possible with the geophysical survey.

-"It is very important people realise that the monument complex of Tara is not restricted to just to the top of the hill and [realise] that there are lots of monuments outside that as well and that the modern hedgerow and roads are just that — modern," Newman told the Irish Examiner in 2010.
+"It is very important people realize that the monument complex of Tara is not restricted to just to the top of the hill and [realize] that there are lots of monuments outside that as well and that the modern hedgerow and roads are just that — modern," Newman told the Irish Examiner in 2010.

 Newman has spent 18 years studying Tara and he feels the work will go on there for a long time.